How To Make Natural Deodorant

 Shea butter is the perfect ingredient for your DIY deodorant as it nourishes and protects your underarm skin.
 While it may seem counterintuitive, you don't want to dry your armpits out.

 So shea butter makes sure that not only do your pits receive the moisture it needs.
 But also promotes a healthy skin barrier for the rest of the ingredients in your homemade deodorant recipe to come.

 If shea butter isn't your jam, cocoa butter is another great option.
 Especially if you have sensitive skin.
 This all natural ingredient works to smooth your skin while offering up some essential oils of its own.

-In your homemade deodorant, you'll want to have some type of ingredient to soak up moisture.
+In your homemade deodorant stick, you'll want to have some type of ingredient to soak up moisture.
 Baking soda and arrowroot powder are the more common ingredients to use.

 But they're certainly not the only ones.
 Arrow root powder is particularly gentle on sensitive skin, making it a fan favorite in the DIY deodorant community.

 And it also manages to keep body odor to a minimum.
+In fact, it may even control odor better than store bought deodorants.
 But for those who have no issues with skin irritation, you can always use baking soda as well.

 Baking soda is known for its ability to absorb moisture and neutralize body odor.
 In fact, we're sure you've used baking soda to soak up a bad smell you've discovered in your fridge.

 And while your pits may not cool off like your fridge does, you'll appreciate having baking soda in your own deodorant.
 Both to keep you from stinking up your environment and keep those sweat stains from leaking out.